smaht-dac/pipelines-docs/DOCS/REFERENCE_FILES/Variant_Catalogs/2_Mills_and_1kGP.md

 # Mills and 1000 Genomes Project

-Mills<sup><sub>1</sub></sup> and 1000 Genomes Project<sup><sub>2</sub></sup> (1kGP) dataset is a comprehensive catalog of insertion and deletion polymorphisms, offering a resource for understanding common genetic variations.
+The Mills<sup><sub>1</sub></sup> and 1000 Genomes Project<sup><sub>2</sub></sup> (1kGP) dataset is a comprehensive catalog of insertion and deletion polymorphisms, offering a resource for understanding common genetic variations.

-The specific version in use is accessible for download [here](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0/) as part of the Genome Analysis Toolkit (GATK) resource bundle in following files:
+The specific version in use is accessible for download [here](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0/) as part of the Genome Analysis Toolkit (GATK) resource bundle in the following file:

 - **Variants VCF:** Mills_and_1000G_gold_standard.indels.hg38.vcf.gz